 Because banking should be easy.

 Accessibility is a journey, and at Scotiabank we are continually striving to improve accessibility of our products and services.
-If you have any questions or suggestions regarding our accessibility initiatives please email the accessibility team at email@example.com
+If you have any questions or suggestions regarding our accessibility initiatives we welcome your feedback.

 Scotiabank has adopted the standards of the Accessibility of Ontarian’s with Disabilities Act (AODA), and developed plans for implementing them across the offices and business lines operating in Canada.
-This plan outlines what we will continue to do to remove and prevent accessibility barriers in our organization for both customers and employees.
-You can learn more about our plan here.
+This Plan outlines what we will continue to do to remove and prevent accessibility barriers in our organization for both customers and employees.
+You can learn more about our Accessibility Plan here.

 Scotiabank is committed to meeting the diverse banking needs of our clients.
 We offer a variety of ways to do this including: